mozilla/ichnaea/docs/calculation.rst

 This means we usually get information about multiple cells and can do trilateration, leading to better position estimates.
-Cells sizes are comparable to UMTS networks and can be in the 100km range in rural areas.
+Cells sizes are comparable to WCDMA networks and can be in the 100km range in rural areas.

 In theory in CDMA networks the latitude and longitude of each connected